Horse welfare reforms: England

 The first awareness of the cause of horses arise in England at the end of the 18th century.
 A law prohibiting the abuse of horses was proposed in the 1820s, but was not adopted.
 The Society for the Prevention of Cruelty to Animals was created in 1824 in London, in response to animal suffering.
 Its logo represents an angel come to punish a man beating his horse.

 The novel Black Beauty, published in 1877 in Victorian England, is known as the first work that addresses equine welfare.
 Its originality is in giving voice to several horses who recount their daily suffering, in the form of an autobiography.
 It raises a strong awareness for the cause of the horses.
 The author, Anna Sewell, shows herself to be ahead of her time in terms of animal protection: her novel takes a stand against checkreins, blinkers, and tail docking.
 According to Amélie Tsaag Valren, the novel "prefigures in a certain way the disappearance of the horse in the city.
 Anna Sewell shows that this animal of flesh and blood, who feels pain and sadness, does not have a place in the urban environment and the industrial society of London".
 The novel provoked controversy in England upon publication.
 It was only over time that it became a best seller.
 Anna Sewell, who died five months after publication, affirmed that her goal was to improve the lot of horses in this country.
-The result exceeded her expectations, as the publication of the novel in the USA in the context of equine suffering allowed the debate to foment in that country.
+The result exceeded her expectations, as the publication of the novel in the US in the context of equine suffering allowed the debate to foment in that country.
 The multiple translations of the novel even provoked debate elsewhere in Europe.